rehierl/node-tree-outliner/3-basic-design/3-0-0-node-sequence.md

 said to be insequent (i.e. neither pre- nor subsequent) to itself.

 Note that the term "subsequent" can be seen to focus on possible future events.
-That is, because the node `ni+k`, which is referred to, is entered after the corresponding current node `ni`.
+That is, because the node `ni+k` is entered after the current node `ni`.
 In contrary to that, the term "presequent" needs to be understood to focus on known past events.
 This switch in perspective is critical because no algorithm, in the context of the following discussion, can execute any operation based nodes that still have to be entered.

 ### order of nodes